Isopods Water: Tannins in Soil and What It Means For Them - Isopods For Sale UK | PostPods

 In general, and I want to make it clear this is an extreme generalisation and more is being found out each year, condensing tannins build up in the leaves over the year, whilst hydrolysing tannins reduce, so that when many species of leaves fall from the trees they are far lower in hydrolysing tannins than condensing tannins, and so safer for isopods to eat.

-Cave dwelling and other specialist isopods
+Cave dwelling, giant isopods, and other specialist isopods

-For most other species they will have evolved and adapted to be able to consume tannin-rich foods, although we still should take some precautions.
+For most other species, they will have evolved and adapted to be able to consume tannin-rich foods, although we still should take some precautions.

-Other sources of tannins
+Other sources of tannins for marine isopods

 Leaves, fruit, vegetables, some species of terrestrial algae and similar can all contain varying amounts of tannins.
 Fish food also often has a vegetable base, such as wheat or other plant matter and that will contain tannins.
 This is fine for most species of isopod, but any species sensitive to tannins in their diet might struggle.

-Improving your isopods diet
+Improving your terrestrial isopods diet

 A study (https://link.springer.com/article/10.1023/A:1020962105931) looked at feeding hydrolysing tannins to Porcellio scaber and found that a little over half the hydrolysing tannins passed through unchanged, but the rest interacted with the digestive system and caused changes in the gut microbes, and not a positive change.